mothur/mothur.github.io/_wiki/mothur_v.1.16.0.md

     [remove.lineage](remove.lineage) - allows users to make
     use of confidence scores
 -   [chimera.slayer](chimera.slayer) - can now use the
-    template file as it\'s own reference to look for chimeras specific to your data
+    template file as it's own reference to look for chimeras specific to your data
 -   [chimera.slayer](chimera.slayer) - added a trim parameter
     to only include the portion of the sequence that corresponds to the